 In 1859 the Davis family moved to nearby Newstead, where as a doctors family they moved in respectable circles with father Dr Samson Davis elected to the town council.
 The family had a servant and were doing quite well.

 Sadly when George was only eleven, his father Dr Samson, aged 42, drowned in 1860 while crossing the Lodden River to see a patient, while drunk.
 This dramatically changed the family’s circumstances.
 Youngest son Edward was sent to live with Samson’s brother Joseph.

 Shortly afterwards George was apprenticed out as a butcher, living rough on people’s farms (sometimes in the barn) and moving around trying to find work.

-In January 1879 he married a pregnant Elizabeth Cullinan (an Irish girl working as a domestic servant at Mahers farm in Balmattum) at the Fitzroy Registry Office.
+In January 1879 he married a pregnant Elizabeth Cullinan (an Irish girl working as a domestic servant at Mahers farm in Balmattum, near Euroa, Victoria) at the Fitzroy Registry Office.
 They started their married life in Violet Town (per Land Records letter).

-Not a lot is known about Elizabeth Cullinan, other than she was a red headed, musical Irish girl, born to parents Patrick Cullinan and Alice Mack in County Clare, Ireland.
-I believe she arrived from Ireland on the “Great Victoria” in September 1864 as a nine year old child, her parents having died in the potato famine.
 She was confirmed in the Catholic Church at Kyneton on 20 Dec 1871, and given the confirmation name of Jane.
-That day 215 girls and 173 boys were confirmed in the church.
+That day 215 girls and 173 boys (including her siblings) were confirmed in the church.
 The newspaper described the girls as being draped in white and wearing veils.

 The property was originally applied for by Mr David Priest, who forfeited the selection in July 1879 without ever living there.